Water supply and sanitation in South Africa: Wastewater reuse

 In South Africa, the main driver for wastewater reuse is drought conditions.
 For example, in Beaufort West, South Africa's a direct wastewater reclamation plant (WRP) for the production of drinking water was constructed in the end of 2010, as a result of acute water scarcity (production of 2,300 m3 per day).
 The process configuration based on multi-barrier concept and includes the following treatment processes: sand filtration, UF, two-stage RO, and permeate disinfected by ultraviolet light (UV).

 The town George faced water shortages and had decided on an IPR strategy (2009/2010), where final effluents from its Outeniqua WWTP are treated to a very high quality through UF and disinfection prior to being returned to the main storage facility, the Garden Route Dam, where they are combined with current raw water supplies.
 This initiative augments the existing supply by 10,000 m3 per day, approximately one third of the drinking water demand.
 The process configuration includes the following treatment processes: drum screen, UF, and chlorine disinfection.
 Provision has been made for powdered activated carbon (PAC) addition at George WTW, if required as an additional operational barrier.

 Another example of DPR is the reuse plant constructed and operated in the town Hermanus (Overberg) in South Africa, where now 2,500 m3 per day of effluent reused, with a future plan to increase the capacity to 5,000 m3 per day.
 The treatment processes applied include UF pre-treatment, RO desalination, as well as advanced oxidation and carbon filtration.
 The product from the reuse plant is fed directly into the drinking water reticulation system.

-Access
+Access to water by SA citizens

 South Africa is one of the few countries in the world that enshrines the basic right to sufficient water in its Constitution, stating that "Everyone has the right to have access to [...] sufficient food and water."
 However, much remains to be done to fulfill that right.